 Why do we judge people by how they look?
 Why do we label people and then assume we “know” them because we are able to put a certain label on them?

-Knowing that I am God’s masterpiece….knowing that others are also His masterpiece…..why do I judge people by how they look?
-Why am I so quick to apply a label to myself or to others?
-Why do I look at you (or myself) and think, “oh you’re _____, so that means _____”?
-No matter what label I may fill in the blank with, it does not define who we are.
+So why do I judge people by how they look?
+Why do I look at you and think, “oh you’re _____, so that means _____”?
+No matter what label I may fill in the blank with, it does not define who you are.
 It’s simply a frame of reference.
 But it should not determine how I treat you.
 It should not make me assume I know you.

 A label might be a starting point, but hopefully it does not keep me from digging deeper to really get to know you and seeking to understand what you are about.